Christmas Week Food

 If you are going to cook for yourself, most of the leftovers will freeze or keep in the fridge or store cupboard, and you can spread them out over more days.
 I have tried to put in as many festive flavours as I could, using seasonal spices, cranberry sauce, stuffing, sage and mince pies.

-If you don’t want turkey, a pork joint or chicken at the same price can be substituted and used throughout the week
+If you don’t want turkey, a pork joint or chicken etc at around the same price can be substituted and used throughout the week.
+At the time of writing (15th November 2024) you can get

-You will need to buy or have available in the cupboard the following list which was originally priced at Asda in November 2016, and is still pricing up well in October 2023
+You will need to buy or have available in the cupboard the following list which was priced at Asda in November 2024.

 You can either get Muscovado sugar, which I love for the nutty, deep taste and is used here on the Christmas dinner menu for pudding, or you could use ordinary sugar and add a little black treacle to get that nutty flavour.
 Use the rest of the treacle to make Ginger Cake – find the recipe here or there are lots of other ideas to use black treacle on this Pinterest board